 Providing surgical and cosmetic dermatology to the greater New Orleans and surrounding areas.
-We specialize in Mohs micrographic surgery and reconstruction as well as the latest minimally-invasive cosmetic procedures including botulinum toxins, soft-tissue fillers, chemical peels, and anti-aging skin care regimens.
+We specialize in Mohs micrographic surgery and reconstruction as well as the latest minimally-invasive procedures including botulinum toxins, soft-tissue fillers, chemical peels, and anti-aging skin care regimens.

 Meet Your Doctors

 Board certified and

 Our board-certified, fellowship-trained physician and staff strive to provide individualized, focused skin care to each patient and their families in a warm, caring environment.

 It offers the highest potential for cure – even if the skin cancer has been previously treated by another method.
 Originally developed in the 1930s, Mohs micrographic surgery has been refined into the most advanced, precise, and effective treatment for an increasing variety of skin cancer types.

 The Mohs College surgeon is specially trained as a cancer surgeon, pathologist, and reconstructive surgeon, Mohs surgery has the highest success rate of all treatments for skin cancer – up to 99%.

 The Mohs procedure involves surgically removing skin cancer layer by layer and examining the tissue under a microscope until healthy, cancer-free tissue around the tumor is reached (called clear margins).

 Benefits of MOHS

 Mohs surgery is unique and so effective because of the way the removed tissue is microscopically examined, evaluating 100% of the surgical margins.